 If you’re planning to rent a car in the summer, don’t do it in a local store.
 This is the high season and everything is more expensive, especially car rentals.
 If you still want to do this, prepare to pay at least 30 euros per day.
 If not, you can use this link and save up to 30% on your car rental for your upcoming trip to Montenegro.
 The other alternatives are the bus and the train.

 The bus can take you to more places but the train is cheaper and more comfortable.
-However, keep in mind that travel to Montenegro features a lot of mountain roads and driving on them isn’t very convenient.
+However, keep in mind that sometimes, getting to the best places to visit in Montenegro includes a lot of mountain roads and driving on them isn’t very convenient.

 Accommodation in Montenegro runs from posh resorts to campgrounds.
 You will find the cheapest accommodation in Suto More and the most expensive in Sveti Stefan, Kotor, and Budva.